SDM-2021-16-SpongeBob/video_creator/docs/Requirement Specification.md

 This is a software based on Python-written processing video.

-The technology used to write software is: Python, OpenCV and NUMPY.
+The technology used to write software is: Python, OpenCV and NumPy.

 The purpose of the project is to provide a combined number of different videos and simply synchronize.